 Finally, as I touched on earlier, the outdoor sensor accepts AA batteries not AAA batteries.
 AA batteries tend to have 2,000-3,000 mAH capacity compared to AAA batteries (that are usually “up to” 1,000 mAH).
 This means:

-- The Hue indoor motion sensor will have “up to” 2,000 mAH capacity across its two AAA batteries.
+- The Hue indoor motion sensor will run at a max of 1.5V (and 4.5 Wh) across the two AAA cells.

-- The Hue outdoor motion sensor will have “up to” 6,000 mAH capacity across its two AA batteries.
+- The Hue outdoor motion sensor will run at a max of 3.0V (and 9.0 Wh) across the two AA cells.

 Whilst this looks as though the outdoor sensor will last 3x as long, you have to remember that the actual PIR sensor on the outdoor Hue sensor is much larger than the indoor one (which makes sense because a larger range of motion sensitivity and detection is usually required outside).